PrashamanP/AI-meeting-assistant/README.md

-# 🧠 AI Meeting Assistant – AI-Powered Meeting Assistant
+# 🧠 AI Powered Meeting Assistant

 AI Meeting Assistant is a streamlined assistant that helps teams get the most out of their meetings.
 Upload a video or document, get automatic transcripts, summaries, and ask deep questions with flowchart-style answers – all powered by Claude and Bedrock models.